rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/customers/README.md

 Customers will automatically be created when they create a support ticket by submitting support form or when they send an email to the Helpdesk mailbox.

-The customer list will be shown similar to the screenshot below:
+The customer page will be shown similar to the screenshot below:

 ![customerss](https://cloud.githubusercontent.com/assets/8191145/7679321/350fe8c0-fd79-11e4-97df-bebc90160877.png)